janowak/js_overview/README.md

 * ```object``` - dictionary for Java Developer but

   All keys are automatically converted to string.
-Support so called prototypical inheritance
+Supports prototypical inheritance

   * ```Function```